-13.5 Takeover Preparedness
+13.5 Control Transaction Preparedness Protocol

-The Board is well prepared in the event of a takeover.
+The Board is well prepared in the event of a 'control transaction' (as that term is defined in the NZX Corporate Governance Code).
 If the Company receives a takeover notice or any director becomes aware that a takeover notice or scheme of arrangement proposal is imminent:

 - (a) all directors, the Group's Chief Executive Officer and the Group's Chief Financial Officer should be advised immediately in confidence; - (b) the Company should promptly release to NZX an appropriate announcement reflecting the circumstances.
-The Board will consider seeking a trading halt if considered necessary to ensure an orderly market pending release of an announcement; - (c) if the Board considers it desirable, it may establish a sub-committee comprised of non-interested directors which will have authority to make binding decisions in respect of the process, including but not limited to: - (i) retaining legal and financial advisers; - (ii) appointing an independent adviser for the purposes of the Takeovers Code; and - (iii) approving any announcements or communications relating to the potential transaction.
+The Board will consider seeking a trading halt if considered necessary to ensure an orderly market pending release of an announcement; - (c) if the Board considers it desirable, it may establish a sub-committee.
+Members of the sub-committee should: - (i) not be involved, or otherwise associated with an offeror; - (ii) not be an associated person of a shareholder who is involved with, or otherwise associated with, and offeror; and - (iii) be able to bring an independent view to decisions in relation to the approach. - (d) the sub-committee will have authority to make binding decisions in respect of the process, including but not limited to: - (i) retaining legal and financial/strategic advisers; - (ii) appointing an independent adviser for the purposes of the Takeovers Code; and - (iii) approving any announcements or communications relating to the potential transaction, including communication between the Board and management and the offeror.